Coronavirus global death toll passes 1 million

 That is a small fraction of the 33 million cases worldwide.
 The world's mortality rate is 2.9% compared with 5.4% in China.

-On April 12, the United States overtook Italy with the most deaths, tallying a world-leading 209,177 and 7,287,591cases for a 3.1% mortality rate.
-With only 4 percent of the world's population, the nation has 20% of the fatalities and 22% of the infections.
+On April 12, the United States overtook Italy with the most deaths, tallying a world-leading 204,752 and 7,114,235 cases for a 3.1% mortality rate, according to Johns Hopkins.
+With only 4% of the world's population, the nation has 20% of the fatalities and 22% of the infections.

 The disease is so deadly, Brazil on Thursday canceled Rio de Janeiro's Carnival celebration scheduled in mid-February for the time in 108 years.
 In 1912, it was canceled due to the death of the long-time foreign minister Jose Maria da Silva Paranhos Jr.